novillo-cs/apcsa_material_archive_2023/lessons/stacks_queues/deque/directions.md

       public int size(){ }

       // Resize the array
-      private resize(){}
+      private void resize(int capacity) {}

       // Return the deque as string.
 Ex.:  "[hello, my, dear, friends!]" public String toString(){ }
     }
 ```

-Creating a generic array you need to create an array of Object, and then cast it to E. This causes a warning.
-The following code should solve the problem:
+Using a generic array requires that you create an array of Object, and then cast it to E. This causes a warning.
+Please use the following code to avoid that issue:
 ```
     public class MyDeque(){
       @SuppressWarnings("unchecked")